YTHT: Name

+History

+Founding and growth

-YTHT was originally set up by Lepton, a graduate student at the physics department in Peking University (PKU), on September 17, 1999, serving mainly as a communication platform for the students of PKU.
-Since the former PKU bulletin board system, the Unknown Space, was forced to be closed as required by the censorship of the Chinese government, PKU has not been able to hold a BBS of its own for a long term.
-When YTHT was born, it soon attracted the attentions of many PKU native students.
-Despite the fact that PKU launched its official BBS later on, Wei Ming station, YTHT still managed to burgeon into one of the best and biggest BBS systems in the education network in China with more than 300,000 users, mainly students and well-educated professionals.
-This figure compares to some of the largest Internet forums in the United States.
+YTHT was set up by Lepton, a graduate student at the physics department of Peking University, on September 17, 1999, serving mainly as a communication platform for PKU students.
+Since the former PKU bulletin board system, the Unknown Space, had been forced to close under government censorship, PKU had not maintained an independent BBS for an extended period.
+When YTHT launched, it quickly attracted PKU students.
+Despite the university later launching its official BBS (Wei Ming station), YTHT grew into one of the largest BBS systems on the China Education and Research Network, with more than 300,000 users consisting mainly of students and educated professionals—a scale comparable to some of the largest Internet forums in the United States at the time.

-On September 20, 1999, the login screen was changed to the one with a tower, a lake and the famous library of PKU.
-The three Chinese names combined forms a homonym of YTHT.
+On September 20, 1999, the login screen was changed to feature a tower, a lake, and the library of PKU, visually representing the name's wordplay.
 On March 24, 2000, the URL changed to ytht.net.
-On May 3, 2000, the first YTHT Committee was democratically elected by YTHT members, for the first time in China's history.
+On May 3, 2000, the first YTHT Committee was democratically elected by its users, reported to be the first such election in the history of Chinese online communities.

+Political pressure and closure

-In the history of the development of YTHT, the spirit of freedom and democracy was a priority, although its popularity resulted in huge political pressure and YTHT was banned a few times.
+In the history of YTHT, the spirit of freedom and democracy was a stated priority, although its growing popularity brought increasing political pressure and the site was temporarily suspended several times.

-On August 19, 2004, YTHT was required by the government to be in a status of emergency.
-Several boards on political topics were shut down.

-Finally, on September 13, 2004, the Beijing Communication Administration shut down YTHT.
-At the same time, all the Internet forums in China were required by law to remove all discussion about YTHT.
-The words "ytht", "一塌糊涂", and "糊涂" are now blocked from Chinese ISPs.
-One of the major Chinese search engines also blocks these words.
+On August 19, 2004, YTHT was placed under emergency restrictions by government order, and several boards covering political topics were shut down.
+On September 13, 2004, the Beijing Communications Administration permanently shut down YTHT.
+Concurrently, all Internet forums in China were required by law to remove discussion about YTHT; the words "ytht", "一塌糊涂", and "糊涂" were added to keyword filters by Chinese ISPs and at least one major Chinese search engine.

+2007 reopening

-It was reopened in April 2007.
-As of May 2007, the BBS is still in working order.
-However, since the Chinese education network is segregated from the overseas backbone, the mainland students have difficulties connecting to the BBS, which actually hurts its popularity.
+The site was reopened in April 2007 on overseas servers.
+However, because the Chinese education network is segregated from the overseas backbone, mainland students faced significant connectivity difficulties, limiting the site's ability to regain its former user base.